axunaattori/Touhou-Opencomputers-edition/README.md

-this is NOT done yet, its not playable
+this is NOT done yet, its not playable, i just wanted to put it into github